 None of the hundreds of Aboriginal languages contain a word for time.
 When we try to explain in English their philosophy we are perhaps best not to use the term ‘Dreamtime’ but use the word ‘Dreaming’ instead.

 It conveys better the timeless concept of moving from ‘dream’ to reality which in itself is an act of creation and the basis of many Aboriginal creation myths.

 Aboriginal spirituality does not think about the ‘Dreaming’ as a time past, in fact not as a time at all.
 Time refers to past, present and future but the ‘Dreaming’ is none of these.

 The ‘Dreaming’ “is there with them, it is not a long way away.
-The Dreaming is the environment that the Aboriginals lived in, and it still do today.
+The Dreaming is the environment that First Nations People lived in, and still do today.
 It is important to note that the Dreaming always also comprises the significance of place.

 The Dreaming, or ‘Tjukurrpa’, also means to ‘see and understand the law’ as it is translated from the Arrernte language (Frank Gillen with Baldwin Spencer, translating an Arrernte word Altyerrenge).

 In most stories of the Dreaming, the Ancestor Spirits came to the earth in human form and as they moved through the land, they created the animals, plants, rocks, rivers, mountains and other forms of the land that we know today.

 These Ancestral Spirits also formed the relationships between Aboriginal people, the land and all living beings.